insightguydavis/HashiPartsUnlimited/README.md

 Docs - how TE supports goals cost estimation, monitoring options Map how TF supports networking equipment providers (3000 switches and routers)

+## Demonstration
+* Show how Terraform Cloud/Enterprise is used to connect to Github and Perform DevOps actions automatically
+* Show how to maintain Sentinal Policies
+* Demonstrate the use of Sentinel Policies
+* Demonstrate an application change and deployment in Development

+## Documentation

+For a full overview of Cost Estimation in Terraform go to their website and read the [Cost Estimation Section](https://www.terraform.io/docs/cloud/getting-started/cost-estimation.html)